 Why does it exist?

-Historically, concentration camps are intended to "re-educate" through the work of people who are refractory to the totalitarian ideology of the regime (political opponents, resistance fighters, etc.).
-In fact, these are places of repression providing a free workforce.
+Historically, concentration camps have been designed to "re-educate" through the work of people who are refractory to the totalitarian ideology of the regime (political opponents, resistance fighters, etc.).
+In fact, these are places of repression providing free labor.

 And today, what about it?

-Several researchers and NGOs consider, for example, that the conditions of internment of hundreds of thousands of Uyghurs in Xinjiang (China) present a concentrationary character.
+Several researchers and NGOs consider, for example, that the conditions of internment of hundreds of thousands of Uyghurs in Xinjiang (China) are concentrationary.

 Simply a prison.
 In a concentration camp, political opponents are usually locked up, who have not been given a fair trial.
 Detainees do not benefit from the common rights of a litigant (principle of contradictory, presumption of innocence, etc.).

 An internment camp.
-In an internment camp are gathered people defined as 'undesirable', placed away from the rest of society and put under surveillance.
+In an internment camp are gathered people defined as 'undesirable', placed apart from the rest of society and put under surveillance.